Engybear/BMO_Discover/README.md

 ## Challenges Faced

-1-week timeline
-Windows 11 setup, many hours sunk resolving errors and warnings from Spark and Hadoop Costs; utilizing AWS free tier and being careful to stay in free tier posed some limitations with what RAG-AI models I could use and databases that were available; Everything had to be text, no images or videos
-Being careful I kept costs limited to $0.11 CAD total, which were taken out of my starting $200 worth of free tier credits.
+Initially I was very concerned about the costs of cloud computing and how having to stick to AWS free tier would limit the project.
+This did pose some limitations with what RAG-AI models I could use and the AWS database hosts available such as having to use AWS Athena over Redshift.
+Also due to storage constraints, I had to ensure all my inputs were text, especially the streamed data; no images or videos.
+However, thanks to my vigilence while learning and experimenting with the free tier limits, I kept my costs limited to $0.11 CAD total, which were taken out of my starting $200 worth of free tier credits.

+Also when starting this project, I had given myself a 1-week timeline, as part of my reason for undertaking it was to practice my SQL fundamentals in preparation for an interview.
+Although I enjoyed the crunch and finished the project to an acceptable level, I couldn't spend as much time refining charts, generating more interesting and diversified data to work with, or configuring a more advanced AI chatbot.

+More impcatfully, a lot of this project's dependencies were designed with Linux in mind and not Windows 11.
+This lead to several hours of development time spent on resolving errors and warnings from Hadoop and Superset that blocked portions of my ETL pipeline.

 ## Accomplishments To Be Proud Of

-- learning as much as I did in this time period?
+Despite previous experience working with databases for AI purposes, this would be my first time actually working with SQL, along with AWS and a lot of parts like PySpark and Superset.
+Doing and learning as much as I did within the 1 week timeline is something I'm proud of and notably my interviewers felt the same.

+I would also like to emphasize the end-to-end nature of this project and its scalability.
+Although I'm working with a relatively small batch of data for the sake of a mock test, in a real use case the amount of input and processing that runs through Spark and AWS is capable of handling much, much larger data loads.
+I would argue, after consulting with a more senior expert in SQL and AWS for any cost optimizations that could be made, that this project could scale up to the throughput capacity needed for a bank to yield customer insights.

 ## Next Steps
-- consolidating the chatbot into the dashboard directly, and having it be able to pull from what's being filtered would make this pipeline significantly more applicable to real world use cases
+1. Consolidating the chatbot into the dashboard directly, and having it's knowledge base adjust dynamically to be able to pull from what's being filtered on-screen would make this pipeline significantly more pragmatic for real-world use cases
-- despite attempts to do so, chunking for the knowledge base is still not per customer and there's some overlap that can cause confusion
+2. Despite attempts to do so within the project's 1 week timeline, chunking the json data for the knowledge base is still not per customer and there's some overlap that can cause confusion if a customer name is not given within the prompt.
+3.